Skip to main content

 We welcome international medical schools and have partnered with many Caribbean schools to provide core and elective rotations.

-Please contact our residency coordinator Rett Norman for more information.
+Please contact Residency Coordinator Laura Verser for more information.

 Observerships: At Griffin Memorial Hospital we provide a one month long observership for international medical graduates.
 The aim of this observership is to familiarize applicants to the U.S. healthcare system, particularly the mental health system.
 Our observership is an excellent opportunity to learn detailed history taking and treatment planning of acutely mentally ill patients.
 We currently have adult inpatient and outpatient sites available for the rotation.